richyjyun/richyjyun/README.md

 Hello, I am a Bioengineering PhD Candidate in the Fetz Laboratory at the University of Washington.

 I work with single-unit, local field potential, and behavioral data from non-human primates, obtained from a variety of electrophysiology devices including TDT, g.tec, Ripple, and our in-house [Neurochip3](https://depts.washington.edu/fetzweb/neurochip3.html).
 During my graduate career I have been particularly interested in electrical stimulation of the cortex, and how to optimized targetted plasticity protocols *in vivo*.
+Analyses I have done include, but are not limited to, time-series and time frequency analysis, state-space analysis, dimensionality reduction and clustering, and unsupervised learning.

 Since most of my work consists of scripting for data analysis, I mainly use Github as a central location to demonstrate my coding capabilities rather than version control.